Mom’s Best Hummus Recipe (With Video)

 I like to eat it with bread/pita alongside some veggies, which complements its flavors perfectly.
 But there are endless ways to enjoy homemade hummus!
 Here are some of my favorites:

-A bowl with homemade hummus topped with olive oil, paprika, chickpeas, and parsley
+A brown bowl with homemade hummus topped with a few cooked chickpeas and a parsley leaf and kofta kebabs next to it.

-To keep your hummus fresh, cover it in the refrigerator where it’s best within 3-4 days but can last up to 1 week.
+Place it in an airtight container and keep it in the refrigerator for up to 1 week.
 For longer storage, freeze it in portions in freezer-safe containers or zip-top bags, removing excess air and leaving room for expansion.
 Frozen portions can maintain their quality for up to three months.
 Thaw in the refrigerator overnight before serving.

-If you try this easy hummus recipe, let me know how it goes in the comments below.
+If you try this homemade hummus, let me know how it goes in the comments below.
 I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

 By: Samira